umbibio/tem-seg/README.md

 ## Status

+Full datasets will be available soon, and instructions for downloading them will be provided in this repository.

 **Note:** Previous codebase was developed for an old version of TensorFlow (2.9) and has been updated to be compatible with TensorFlow 2.19.
-The training functionality now includes k-fold cross-validation and improved model checkpointing, but is still being tested and may not work as expected.
+We have tested the codebase and it works as expected.
+Please file an issue if you encounter any problems.
+Thank you for your patience.

 ## Installation